-- The Readme is also available when you click the extension from the Extensions view. - To uninstall the AWS Toolkit extension, switch off the toggle button from the Extensions view.
+The Readme is also available when you click the extension from the Extensions view.

+To uninstall the AWS Toolkit extension, switch off the toggle button from the Extensions view.

-16.2 Connect to AWS from Keil Studio Cloud
+15.2 Connect to AWS from Keil Studio Cloud

-Create an AWS account, if you do not already have one, and configure credentials to access AWS services and resources from Keil Studio Cloud.
+Create an AWS account, if you do not already have one, and configure credentials to access AWS services and resources from Keil[®] Studio Cloud.

 To create an account, see How do I create and activate a new AWS account?.
 To access AWS services and resources, you need an access key.
 An access key consists of an access key ID and a secret access key.
 This access key is used to sign programmatic requests that you make to AWS.
 See Obtaining AWS access keys to create an access key.

 - 1. Open the AWS Toolkit extension in Keil Studio Cloud and go to the AWS Explorer.
 A "Connect to AWS..." message displays. - Click the message.
-A popup message appears to indicate that no credentials were found and invite you to create credentials. - Click Yes to create credentials.
-A popup appears and asks you for a credential profile name. - Type a profile name and press Enter.
-A popup appears and asks you for an AWS Access Key (it is the access key ID and looks like this: AKIAIOSFODNN7EXAMPLE). - 5.
-Provide your access key and press Enter.
-A popup appears and asks you for an AWS Secret Key (it is the secret access key and looks like this: wJalrXutnFEMI/K7MDENG/bPxRficYEXAMPLEKEY). - 6.
-Provide your secret key and press Enter.
-A popup appears and asks you if you want to show the default region your profile is associated with in the AWS Explorer. - 7.
+A pop-up message appears to indicate that no credentials were found and invite you to create credentials. - Click Yes to create credentials.
+A pop-up appears and asks you for a credential profile name. - 4.
+Type a profile name and press Enter.
+A pop-up appears and asks you for an AWS Access Key (it is the access key ID and looks like this: akiaiosfodnn7example). - Provide your access key and press Enter.
+A pop-up appears and asks you for an AWS Secret Key (it is the secret access key and looks like this: wjalrxutnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY). - Provide your secret key and press Enter.
+A pop-up appears and asks you if you want to show the default region your profile is associated with in the AWS Explorer. - 7.
 Click Yes.

 The region is added to the AWS Explorer.
 You can now start using the AWS services and resources available.
-Next, try out our AWS MQTT Demo tutorial to understand how to connect your device to AWS cloud services.

-17. Known issues and troubleshooting
+16. Known issues and troubleshooting

-Describes Keil Studio Cloud known issues, how to troubleshoot some common issues, and how to contact Arm to report issues or to suggest enhancements.
+Describes Keil[®] Studio Cloud known issues, how to troubleshoot some common issues, and how to contact Arm[®] to report issues or to suggest enhancements.

-17.1 Known issues
+16.1 Known issues

-Keil Studio Cloud has the following known issues:
+Keil® Studio Cloud has the following known issues:

-- Some users have reported licensing issues for Arm Compiler 6.
+- Some users have reported licensing issues for Arm[®] Compiler 6.
 These issues might be related to the system clock and region format. - On Linux, there is a limit on the number of files that can be watched in the workspace.
 To increase the limit, follow the instructions available in the Visual Studio Code documentation. - On Linux, source control management requires the libcurl4 package to work correctly.

-17.2 Troubleshooting
+16.2 Troubleshooting

-Provides solutions to some common issues you might experience when you use Keil Studio Cloud.
+Provides solutions to some common issues you might experience when you use Keil® Studio Cloud.

-17.2.1 Keil Studio Cloud does not load
+16.2.1 Keil Studio Cloud does not load

-Keil Studio Cloud hangs on the loading screen.
+Keil® Studio Cloud hangs on the loading screen.